-- 7. Malaysia also participated at the Regional Ministerial Conference on People Smuggling, Trafficking in Persons and Related Transnational Crimes in Bali from 27 28 February 2002 which was attended by countries from the Asia-Pacific region.
-The Conference established 2 Ad Hoc Experts Groups chaired by New Zealand and Thailand respectively to deal with international co-operation issues and the international legislative framework.
-The Ad Hoc Experts Groups are scheduled to begin their work with meetings in August and September 2002.
-The results of the Ad Hoc Experts Groups meetings are to be reported back to a follow-up Ministerial Conference to be held in 2003. - 8.
+- Malaysia also participated at the Regional Ministerial Conference on People Smuggling, Trafficking in Persons and Related Transnational Crimes in Bali from 27 - 28 February 2002 which was attended by countries from the Asia-Pacific region.
+The Conference established 2 Ad Hoc Experts Groups chaired by New Zealand and Thailand respectively to deal with international co-operation issues and the international legislative framework. - 8.
 Malaysia is not a Member of SAARC but welcomes the adoption of its Regional Convention on Combating the Crime of Trafficking in Women and Children for Prostitution to further the fight against the menace of trafficking in women and girls in that region. - 9.
 Malaysia notes that many countries, Malaysia included, may need to overhaul and improve its current legislation on trafficking in persons and take measures, both bilaterally and multilaterally, to effectively combat trafficking in persons. - 10.
 In this regard, Malaysia proposes that emphasis should also be given on tracing and forfeiting the proceeds of the crime of trafficking in persons through effective anti-money laundering legislation in addition to the measures already proposed for prevention, prosecution, international co-operation and protection of victims.
 Malaysia has already made the existing trafficking in persons offences under its laws predicate offences for the purposes of its Anti-Money Laundering Act 2001 which came into operation on 15 January 2002. - 11.
 Thus Malaysia supports the proposal for an in-depth study by the Secretariat on this matter with the possibility of formulating model legislation which reflects the dispositions of relevant international instruments.
 Malaysia notes that this proposal was first mooted during the 40th Session.
 Malaysia also supports the convening of a seminar or expert group meeting if this is considered necessary.
 However, Malaysia is of the opinion that this forum of the AALCO, which comprises legal experts from Asia and Africa, is fully competent to address the issue of drafting model legislation without the technical assistance of IOM or OHCHR. - 12.
 It is proposed that, depending on the views expressed by other AALCO Member States, Malaysia may also consider supporting a further resolution that the Secretariat monitors the developments in this matter.